rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v4.0
 >The build environment is now Visual Studio 2015, and Win XP SP2 and Win 2000 are no longer supported
 >Extensive code reorganizing/rewrite was made in the effort to tidy up sfall code base accumulated over the years and make it easier to read, understand, and extend.
 Main code was split into separate 'modules'.
 Code for interacting with Fallout 2 engine was moved and expanded to allow for engine manipulations without using too much Assembly code
->Fixed an issue with the game being rendered before the hero appearance mod is loaded
+>Fixed an issue where the game was rendered before the hero appearance mod was loaded
 >Item highlighting mod is moved from sfall into a separate script (gl_highlighting.int) and extended with new options
 >NPC combat control mod is moved from sfall into a separate script (gl_partycontrol.int)
 >Related options of item highlighting and NPC combat control mods were moved from ddraw.ini into a separate sfall-mods.ini